PATCHMAN TURBO VL

 Q.) The TURBO VL sounds don't sound right.
 Why?

 A.) You may need to reset the controllers on your VL70-m.
 To do this, simply play one of the built-in demos.
 You don't need to play the whole demo, just play it until you hear a sound then stop it.
 You might also do a "FactoryRest" and "SystemInitialize".
 These are accessed via the VL's UTIL button.
 If you do that, then you will need to set the VL to VOICE mode (via the MODE button), and use the BREATH button to set the Breath Mode to "BC/WX", and set the "Breath Control" parameter to "BC".
 You should also set the breath curve to "+00".
+Also make sure your breath sensor is sending MIDI breath controller data (CC#2) only.

 Q.) When I save a Voice to the Internal bank it doesn't sound the same as the original.
 Why?

 A.) Unfortunately this is normal.
 It appears this is a quirk in the way the Internal memory bank is implemented in the VL70-m.
 We aren't sure why this happens but this is normal for the VL70-m.
 If you don't believe it, install the stock factory chip and store Pr1 GuitHero to the Internal bank then carefully compare the tone between the Pr1 and Internal bank version.
 We suspect it is due to the way the VL70-m stores its effects settings- or lack thereof.
 We suspect that a few of the parameters are not saved when a Pr1/Pr2 Voice is saved to the Internal bank.
 And unfortunately this problem is magnified since the TURBO VL Voices utilize the effects much more creatively and dynamically than the factory presets did.
-The good news is that you can tweak the Internal bank Voices to your liking and simply resave them.
+The good news is that you can tweak the Internal bank Voices to your liking and simply resave them and all is well.

 Q.) Some of the TURBO VL Internal bank Voices don't sound exactly the same as their counterparts in the Preset banks.
 Why?